 Simple ingredients make up the base of this soup.
 You’ll need some dry beans.
 I use three different varieties for color and texture, but you can also use a mix of two if you like.

-- Sort and rinse the dry beans.
+- First, sort and rinse the dry beans.
 If using kidney beans, you’ll need to prepare them according to FDAs advisory (see notes**).

-- In a crock pot, pour in the dry beans, garlic, onion, fire roasted tomatoes, tomato sauce, corn (frozen, fresh or canned) broth, water, spices and jalapeños.
+- Next, to a crock pot, pour in the dry beans, garlic, onion, fire roasted tomatoes, tomato sauce, corn (frozen, fresh or canned) broth, water, spices and jalapeños.

 Spoon into bowls and generously pile on your favorite toppings like avocado, onions, cilantro, sour cream, or chili-lime pepita creama, and/or a bit of cheddar.

 - Time to cook this crock pot vegetarian chili varies depending on bean age, the older the bean the longer the cook.
 It’s possible that a bean can be so old and dry it won’t cook through.
 I do not recommend eating under-cooked beans.
 If they are tough and not showing any signs of progressively getting softer, throw them out.
 Too, temperature variations range among slow cookers.
-Use the cook times as a guide.
+Be sure to check the manufactures owners manual for guidance on cook times.
+Use the cook times in this recipe as a guide.

 - Soaking the dry beans overnight is optional (except for kidney beans** – see FDAs advisory in notes).
 If you do soak, the cooking time will be just slightly shorter, but not enough to change the cooking time overall.
 If soaking the beans overnight, the only adjustment needed is to reduce the broth by about 1/2 C.